shaunak-batra/BasketTradingBO/README.md

 z_{CF} = z + \frac{(z^2 - 1)S}{6} + \frac{(z^3 - 3z)K}{24} - \frac{(2z^3 - 5z)S^2}{36}
 ```

 Expected Shortfall is reported for the historical and Gaussian methods.
+The Cornish-Fisher expansion is only a
+valid quantile map while it increases with $z$; where the sample skewness and kurtosis break that, which is common
+for strategy returns made mostly of flat days, its VaR is reported as n/a.
 These are descriptive analytics on
 realised returns.
 They do not drive position sizing.

 ## 5. Why version 1 was wrong

-The first version of this project published a Sharpe ratio, a drawdown, an optimiser that had found good
+The first version of this project published backtest results, a case study explaining them, and headline
-parameters, and a case study explaining the results.
-An audit showed that **every one of those numbers was an
+performance figures.
+An audit showed that **none of those numbers could be trusted**: the backtester could not
+record profit or loss correctly, and the headline example (Sharpe 1.23, +15.4%) matched no run at all.
+The core
-artefact of the backtester, not of the strategy**.
-The core defect was a single line:
+defect was a single line:

 ```python
 portfolio_value = self.initial_capital + position_values - cumulative_costs